 Helping India fight the Coronavirus

 As life in the United States begins to return to some semblance of normalcy, it can be easy to forget that the pandemic is still raging on in other countries.
 One such country is India, where the pandemic has spiraled out of control and taken their health care system beyond a breaking point.
-This month, I’ll be donating a percentage of profits from this newsletter to CARE India.
-CARE India is a nonprofit that has been working for over 70 years to alleviate poverty and social injustice in India.
-CARE India gives extra attention to the empowerment of women and girls in India, who are disproportionately impacted by discrimination, abuse, and injustice.
+This month, I’ll be donating a percentage of profits from this newsletter to Project Hope, a nonprofit helping in India’s fight against COVID.

 Animal videos and true crime junkies